Gov. Little to Newsmax: People Fleeing Blue States for Idaho

-Idaho Gov. Brad Little told Newsmax on Tuesday that Americans were leaving Democratic-ran cities and states in droves for more conservative ones like his own.
+Idaho Gov. Brad Little told Newsmax on Tuesday that Americans were leaving Democrat-run cities and states in droves for more conservative ones like his own.

 Joining "The Chris Salcedo Show," the Republican governor highlighted measures taken under his tenure that have led to the state becoming one of the fastest-growing in the country.